-- (1) An ADU that is permitted after January 1, 2020, but before January 1, 2025, is not subject to any owner-occupancy requirement. - Unless applicable law requires otherwise, all ADUs that are permitted on or after January 1, 2025 are subject to an owner-occupancy requirement.
-A natural person with legal or equitable title to the property must reside on the property as the person's legal domicile and permanent residence. - (3) As required by state law, all JADUs are subject to an owner-occupancy requirement.
+- (1) ADUs created under this section on or after January 1, 2020 are not subject to any owner-occupancy requirement. - As required by state law, all JADUs are subject to an owner-occupancy requirement.
 A natural person with legal or equitable title to the property must reside on the property, in either the primary dwelling or JADU, as the person's legal domicile and permanent residence.
-However, the owner-occupancy requirement in this subsection (g)(3) does not apply if the property is entirely owned by another governmental agency, land trust, or housing organization. - (h) Deed Restriction.
-Prior to issuance of a building permit for an ADU or JADU, a deed restriction must be recorded against the title of the property in the County Recorder's office and a copy filed with the Community Development Director.
+However, the owner-occupancy requirement in this subsection § 21.85.050(g)(2) does not apply if the property is entirely owned by another governmental agency, land trust, or housing organization. - (h) Deed Restriction.
+Prior to issuance of a certificate of occupancy for an ADU or JADU, a deed restriction must be recorded against the title of the property in the County Recorder's office and a copy filed with the Community Development Director.
 The deed restriction must run with the land and bind all future owners.
 The form of the deed restriction will be provided by the City and must provide that: